 During discussions with focus group and community meeting participants, external threats were mentioned that the Parks and Recreation Department should consider when planning for and managing facilities in the future.
-The threats seemed to be centered around public relations and transparency.
+The threats seemed to be centered around limited water and financial resources, public perceptions and transparency.
 The threats were not necessarily discussed by category, but are related to the parks and recreation system as a whole.
+Park managers and advisory committees recognize the impact of Santa Fe's limited water supply and a warming climate on the ability to maintain parks as they are.
+The City has been mitigating this threat in new parks and renovations, but this is an ongoing concern.